Purchase to Pay (p2p) process explained

 Depending on the structure of the organization, some requisitions may need approval, or budget authorized before raising a Purchase Order (PO).
 Once approved, the PO will then be sent to the supplier, and they will fulfill the order and deliver the goods or services required.

 Typically, the buyer receipts successful delivery of the order to the supplier and then the supplier raises an invoice quoting the PO number issued previously.
-And when a three-way match is validated, the buyer issues the payment to the supplier.
+And when a 3-way match is validated, the buyer issues the payment to the supplier.

-Hang on, what is a three-way match?
+What is a 3-way match?

 - The invoice issued by the suppliers to the buyer